kyle-gao/kyle-gao.github.io/_pages/about.md

 **Publication:** *SaLSE-net: a self-attention-based local structure enhancement network for landslide point cloud segmentation*
 As a co-author, I am excited to share our paper which was published in International Journal of Digital Earth.
 SaLSE-net introduces a self-attention-based local structure enhancement network for precise landslide point cloud segmentation under complex geomorphological conditions.

 ---

+### December 2025 — *IGARSS 2026*
+IGARSS 2026 conference submissions are open.

+📅 **Submission deadline:** January 10, 2026
+📄 See the submission page https://2026.ieeeigarss.org/papers.php

+Consider submitting an abstract, full paper, or summary of a recently published article to my Community Contributed Theme CCT.77 D.7 "Advances in GeoAI systems for Wildfire Monitoring", which I am chairing together with Prof. Liangzhi Li and Prof. Linlin Xu.

+See you in Washington, D.C., August 9 to 14, 2026!

+---
 ### November 2025 — *Remote Sensing Applications: Society and Environment* (SJR Q1, IF~4.5)